abhogal-lab/WillisWorks/README.md

 Rrequired = (Pdistal − Pout) / (CBFtarget / k)
 Rcontroller = Rreference + EAR(Rrequired − Rreference)
 Rarteriole = clamp(Rcontroller, Rmin, Rmax)
+Pressure-passive limb begins when Rrequired lies outside [Rmin, Rmax]
 ```

+At the symmetric normal baseline, the calibrated territorial curves
+overlap the fixed grey reference, including the low- and high-pressure
+tails.
+Stenosis, collateral support, PaCO₂, outflow pressure, compliance
+and metabolic demand can then alter the territorial curves without
+moving the reference itself.

 ## Metabolic and NVC flow target
 The pressure-only reference is scaled by the flow required to support